SODIUM DICHLOROACETATE, or DCA - Reigniting the mitochondria?

 DCA and mitochondria

-In cancer cells, the mitochondria have, in effect, shut down.
-Normal metabolism is not the only factor that shuts down with them.
 In a healthy cell, when the mitochondria spot that something is going wrong in the cell, they initiate the suicide of the cell, which in biochemical terms is called apoptosis.

 This cannot happen with cancer cells; the mitochondria are shut down and so cancer cells are almost immortal.
 This effect extends to attacks by chemotherapy drugs and radiotherapy, and explains why these treatments can be ineffective, whilst causing damage to healthy cells.